The house where Charles Manson's followers committed two murders is up for sale

 The listing makes no mention of the infamous LaBianca murders, which seized the city with terror.
 Under California law, the owner of a property only has to disclose a death on the property if it happens within three years of the purchase.

-The LaBianca house, as its known, has changed hands several times since the murders in 1969 and last sold in 1998.
+The LaBianca house, as it's known, has changed hands several times since the murders in 1969 and last sold in 1998.
 The 1,655-square-foot house is listed at $1,988,800, slightly below market value.
 The listing went up July 10.

+The agent for the listing, Robert Giambalvo, said interest has been "extremely high" in the property.
+However, Giambalvo is treating it like any other listing, though he is disclosing that the murders happened.

+"It's been so long since the event that it's a non-issue for most people," Giambalvo said.
+"Most of the buyers, I'm finding, were born after.
+They're younger than 50 years old."